awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 ## One VPC peered with two VPCs<a name="one-to-two-vpcs-full-access"></a>

-In this configuration, you have a central VPC \(VPC A\), a VPC peering connection between VPC A and VPC B \(`pcx-12121212`\), and a VPC peering connection between VPC A and VPC C \(`pcx-23232323`\)\.
-All three VPCs are in the same AWS account, and do not have overlapping CIDR blocks\.
+In this configuration, there is a central VPC \(VPC A\), a peering connection between VPC A and VPC B \(`pcx-12121212`\), and a peering connection between VPC A and VPC C \(`pcx-23232323`\)\.
+All three VPCs are in the same AWS account and their CIDR blocks do not overlap\.

 ![\[One VPC peered with two VPCs\]](http://docs.aws.amazon.com/vpc/latest/peering/images/one-vpc-peered-to-two.png)

+VPC B and VPC C can't send traffic directly to each other through a VPC A, because VPC peering does not support transitive peering relationships\.
+You can create a VPC peering connection between VPC B and VPC C, as shown in [Three VPCs peered together](#three-vpcs-full-access)\.
+For more information about unsupported peering scenarios, see [VPC peering limitations](vpc-peering-basics.md#vpc-peering-limitations)\.

 You might use this configuration when you have resources on a central VPC, such as a repository of services, that other VPCs need to access\.
 The other VPCs do not need access to each others' resources; they only need to access resources in the central VPC\.

-**Note**
-Spoke VPCs can't send traffic directly to each other through a hub VPC, because VPC peering does not support transitive peering relationships\.
-You can create a VPC peering connection between VPC B and VPC C, as shown in [Three VPCs peered together](#three-vpcs-full-access)\.
-For more information about unsupported peering scenarios, see [VPC peering limitations](vpc-peering-basics.md#vpc-peering-limitations)\.

 Update the route table for each VPC as follows to implement this configuration using one CIDR block per VPC\.